antarc0y/AR-Biosphere/README.md

 ### Test Coverage
 This app includes tests that covers all interactable UI elements of every scene, nagivation tests in between scenes, and tests for the Object Manager that handles AR models on screen.

+### Technologies
+Most of  this app is build using Unity, we used Editor versions 2021.3.19f1.
+The database we use to store our 3D models is Firebase with SDK version 10.5.